I have revised the article in the light of two developments:

 - Competitive advantage is boosted.
 In his book What Matters Now, Gary Hamel states “Mediocrity is a competitive liability.”

-- More value, in the form of revenue, cordial relationships, goodwill etc, is created for the enterprise as a natural consequence of enriching the entire ecosystem.
+- More value, in the form of revenue, cordial relationships, goodwill etc, is created for the enterprise as a natural consequence of enriching the beneficiary set.

 - Shareholder value increases.